Melodrama is a widely misunderstood term but has its place in good storytelling. What is melodrama, and how do we write it?

 Tip 5: ONE IMPROBABILITY PER STORY

-I feel writers underestimate readers sometimes, though.
+Sometimes this advice runs to “Writers are allowed one big lie per story”.
+But there are diversity issues that you can run into if you follow this advice.
 I fear this particular writing tip might be responsible for all those medieval fantasy worlds which are, when it all boils down, a retrograde white patriarchy.
 Perhaps writers think that they can only get away with the fantasy world itself, and that every other aspect of politics and 21st century social life must be laid upon this fantastical world otherwise we’re asking too much of readers.

 Tip 6: NO UNDERCUTTING YOUR PREMISE